 - If this manuscript includes a pre-analysis plan, you have included an anonymized version of the pre-analysis plan linked either in the manuscript or included in an appendix.

 The deadline for peer-reviewed submissions for the 2024 Conference Proceedings for the Trust & Safety Research Conference is May 1, 2024.
-The deadline for editorials and commentaries is August 1, 2023.
+The deadline for editorials and commentaries is December 12, 2023.
 The issue will be published in early February 2024.

 There is no word count minimum nor maximum.
 You may submit a manuscript directly through this site, or submit a letter of inquiry first.